am852410/Project-2/README.md

 Stretch Goal:  Users that wish to submit taco recipes must sign up/sign in:

+Models (recipes.js) : An array of objects that contain recipes.

+Keys: The name of the recipe, name of the creator, and an image

 Main Page (index.ejs)

 Welcome to Craft Tacos and Beer United